josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/👑_elizabeth_i_and_catherine_the_great.md

 ---

-## 🕯️ V. Their Bodies Became Symbolic Territory
+## 🕯️ Their Bodies Became Symbolic Territory

 Because both women ruled as sovereigns,
 their: